 But we never finished that on the final system (the big robot) as we spent most of our time on less glamorous tasks like soldering.

 It was a good lesson in systems though—the amount of time for testing and integration is massive.
 With robots, most people never get to the interesting programming because it takes so long to make anything work at all.
 These robot kits help though, at least for programmers, because you don’t have to waste as much time reinventing the wheel.

 Later on I used some of those Innovation First edu kit mechanical parts as part of my MicroMouse robot.
 Unfortunately I don’t think any photos were ever taken of that.
-Just imagine something awesome.autonomy, mobile robots, programming, robots, STEM, subsumption, systems
+Just imagine something awesome.Tags: autonomy, mobile robots, programming, robots, STEM, subsumption, systems